Making an Integration Project both Pretty and Functional

 Similarly, “make it pretty” is a useful guide for appearing professional.
 It’s unwise to judge a book by its cover, yet people persist in that practice.
 Wearing clothing that is appropriate to our work and consistent with a given profession makes it more likely that we will be taken seriously and creates positive impressions on other people within our field.

 In the controls business, no matter the appearance, any technical solution provided must work.
 It’s possible to create a technical solution that works and doesn’t look pretty.
 A marshaling cabinet looks tidy when closed, but when opened it looks like a wire factory exploded.

 Imagine a configuration created to solve a particular process issue.
 Whether programming in structured text, ladder logic, or block configuration, reaching the final solution may take several attempts.
 When the final solution is discovered, the program may still contain stray logic from previous attempts that are no longer used.
 Blocks that are used may have been crammed in without regard to the overall layout.
 The code may not, at that point, be perfectly documented.

 In both cases, the solution works.
 However, it gives a bad impression of the people who did the work.
 The untidiness may be the result of work done to solve a time-sensitive problem in a great hurry, in the middle of the night.
 Rare as that might be…

-In the same way, the code may have looked less than perfect, but the next day unused blocks or commented out code were removed.
+In the same way, the code may have looked less than perfect, but the next day unused blocks or commented-out code were removed.
 Comments that explained the problem and its solution were also added.
 We thought about the future.
-We thought about our customer.
+We thought about our customers.